Glaucoma (easy read)

 Hospital

-If these things happen go to hospital straight away.
+If these things happen you should go to hospital straight away.

 You are more likely to get glaucoma if: